muffato/muffato.github.io/cv.md

 _Jun 2005 to Aug 2005_

-I worked on improving the user interface of Exogean, a software for annotating gene structures in eukaryotic genomic DNA
+I worked on improving the user interface of Exogean, a software for annotating gene structures in eukaryotic genomic DNA.

 ## Contractor - Cost-analysis tool for electronics manufacturers